II. Anatomy

 VI.
 Types: Wedge Compression Fracture

-- Anterior Vertebral body end plate compression
+- Anterior Vertebral body compression (with or without posterior compression)

 VII.
 Types: Flexion Teardrop Fracture